NASA-AMMOS/Landform/Web/docs/SETUP.md

 1. Create Launch Tempate

 ### 3. Upload New Worker
-These instructions only needs to be run when the Landform worker version changes (`landform-worker-VERSION.zip`).
+These instructions only needs to be run when the Landform worker version changes (`landform-worker[-VERSION].zip`).

 1. http://goto.jpl.nasa.gov/awsconsole
 1. Log in as `landords/account_owner` (internal Landform use only, otherwise use your own AWS account)